 Check out the link to my Fine Art website to see how I work from the figure in watercolor and sumi, and see my watercolor paintings that are increasingly being accepted into juried art shows.

 As a bridge between my illustration and fine art work I taught Watercolor for Illustration at Bellevue College near Seattle for 9 years.
 I covered the basics of watercolor while the students learn the strategy and discipline of planning a painting as if working with an art director.
 Their surprise at achieving successful results after progressing through various challenges is thrilling.
-It’s fun to try to inspire them as my teachers have inspired me in throughout my creative explorations.
+It’s fun to try to inspire them as my teachers have inspired me throughout my creative explorations.
 I also taught an Illustration Communications class for those developing an illustration portfolio.

 I moved across Puget Sound to Bainbridge Island at the end of summer 2017 to a big studio immersed in nature, but close to my Seattle roots, where I raised two artistic children and am part of a rich community of artists.
 Be sure to check out the links to some of my friend’s web sites on the Lively Links page.
 I put up with the dreary, wet winters here, conducive to indoor artwork, in order to swim in the beautiful lakes all summer inhaling a view of Mt.
 Rainier with every breath.
+Since moving to Bainbridge Island, I’ve donned a wetsuit to embrace swimming in the cold Puget Sound.